What Is Static Application Security Testing (SAST)?

 Traditional vs Modern SAST

-Recently, modern solutions have entered the market to address the shortcomings of traditional tools, offering faster scanning speeds with more precise findings.
-This reduces the time to detect vulnerabilities, while also adding unmatched precision in scan results.
+Modern solutions have entered the market to address these shortcomings, offering faster scanning speeds with more precise findings.
 A higher signal-to-noise ratio means less time is wasted, and real threats can be identified and remediated.
+Modern SAST also delivers a better developer experience and some solutions use AI-powered code resolution to provide automated fix suggestions, streamlining the remediation process.

 Should SAST Be Part of Your Application Security Platform?